NickNameInvalid/Big_Data_Report/README.md

 ## Project Description

 In our daily life, we may encounter a huge number of datasets with different quality.
 In some datasets, values of certain attributes were missing while in some datasets, some values were incorrect in people's cognition.
+In which case data profiling and data cleaning were necessary, which formed two main approaches in our project.
+In this project, we would use data profiling techniques, a process of validation on the data from available sources [1], to analyze the data structure, check the effectiveness of each data and inspect the defect of the data set hunted and mined by us.
+And we would apply our strategies to clean the defected data, starting from a specific assigned data set and extending them to multiple data sets we discovered.
-In which case data profiling and data cleaning were necessary.
-In this project, we took the dataset "Citywide Payroll Data (Fiscal Year)" as our starting point, and mining the data privided by data.cityofnewyork.us webpage.
-Profiling and cleaning the portential low quality data and analysising them.
-From our data mining procedure, we may achieve the objects below:
+We took the dataset "Citywide Payroll Data (Fiscal Year)" as our starting point, and mined the data sets provided by NYC OpenData Profiling and cleaning the potential low quality data and analyzing, visualizing them, and generating useful potential reference data.

-1. Finding the dataset which has overlap columns with our starting point with some similarity techniques.

-2. Profiling some typical datasets, spoting out the defects of these dataset and applying our data clean methods to them.

-3. Compare the data we spoted out with the overlap column in our starting point with some analysising approaches.

-4. Generate our own reference data from the starting point and contributing them

-5. Create an experiment report, including what we did, what we found in these datasets and described the effectiveness of our data cleaning and try to extend our approaches to all the datasets.
+In this project, we came up with the problems below:

+* Starting from the dataset "Citywide Payroll Data (Fiscal Year)", how can we find the datasets with overlap fields via data hunting?
+* *How can we apply our data clean strategy to the datasets we found?
+* *How well does our original data clean strategy work?
+What more can we learn from these datasets or what's the differ- ence between our original dataset and new datasets?
+* How can we improve our strategy to increase the effective- ness of data clean?
+* How to generate reference data which could be used for future data clean tasks?
+* How to extend our strategies to all the datasets we may find?

+After this project, we may be able to solve these problems.

 ## Approach